freach/kubernetes-security-best-practice/README.md

 This will disable the auto mounting of the Service Account token and needs to be done on a per namespace basis.

 **Note** For every new namespace, the *Admission Controller* will create the *default* Service Account.
 Changes to this Service Account need be applied accordingly.

+## Use Network Policies

+[Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) are firewall rules for Kubernetes.
+If you're using a network provider, which supports Network Policies you should definitely use them to secure internal cluster communication and external cluster access.
+By default there are no restrictions in place to limit Pods from communicating with each other.

+Check [Kubernetes Network Policy Recipes](https://github.com/ahmetb/kubernetes-network-policy-recipes) for an awesome starting point.
+If you're network provider doesn't support network policies, consider switching to one which does, check [https://kubernetes.io/docs/concepts/cluster-administration/networking/](https://kubernetes.io/docs/concepts/cluster-administration/networking/).